-Trump asked if disinfectants could be injected to kill coronavirus inside the body.
-Doctors answered: ‘People will die.’
+Trump claims controversial comment about injecting disinfectants was ‘sarcastic’

 “We must be clear that under no circumstance should our disinfectant products be administered into the human body (through injection, ingestion or any other route),” the Reckitt Benckiser Group said in an email to The Post on Friday.
 “With all products, our disinfectant and hygiene products should only be used as intended and in line with usage guidelines.
 Please read the label and safety information.”

+“We seem to have a quack medicine salesman on television,” he said.
+“He’s talking about things like disinfectant in the lungs.”

+The senator added: “We need real focus in the White House on what needs to be done.
+Instead of talking about disinfectant the president should be talking about how he’s going to implement testing, which every expert says is the quickest path to get us moving again.”

-Meanwhile, other experts also sought to fact-check Trump’s claims about light as a possible treatment.
+Meanwhile, experts also sought to fact-check Trump’s claims about light as a possible treatment.

 “No, you cannot inject UV light into your body to cure #COVID19 – neither biology or physics work that way,” tweeted science writer David Robert Grimes, who noted that he earned his PhD in medical ultraviolet radiation.